-All farm plots are ranked according to field score in increasing order.
+All farm plots will be ranked according to field score in increasing order.

-The habitat quality payment is then calculated by multiplying area of lands by the corresponding payment rate (see figure below).
+The habitat quality payment will then be calculated by multiplying area of lands by the corresponding payment rate (see figure below).

 Where applicable, the additional floodplain payment is then calculated according to the rates in the payment rates table, shown below.